 We value international agreements and initiatives

-Building a low carbon future is not the responsibility of one country, one company or one person.
-It is a task that is done together.
-For this reason, we partner with several international initiatives that promote the leadership of the business sector in building a future where everyone wants to live.
+Building a low-carbon future is not the responsibility of a single country, a single company or a single person.
+It is a work that is done together.
+Therefore, we are associated with several international initiatives that promote the leadership of the business sector in building a future where we all want to live.

 We are hand in hand with society